ssk-d/fireflutter/README.md

 ##### iOS Setup

-- Click `iOS` icon on `Project Overview` page.
+- Click `iOS` icon on `Project Overview` page to add `iOS` app to Firebase.
-- enter iOS Bundle ID.
+- Enter iOS Bundle ID.
 Ex) com.sonub.fireflutter
   - From now on, we assume that your iOS Bundle ID is `com.sonub.fireflutter`.
 - click `Register app`.
 - click `Download GoogleService-Info.plist`